RIPE-NCC/ripe-atlas-software-probe/BUILD.md

 src-git ripeatlas https://github.com/RIPE-NCC/ripe-atlas-software-probe.git
 ```

-Then run `scripts/feeds install -a` from the toplevel OpenWRT directory.
+Then run `scripts/feeds install -a` from the toplevel OpenWrt directory.

 The default branch checked out is master, other branches can be checked out by appending `;<BRANCH>` or `^commit` to the line.
 See [the upstream feeds docs](https://openwrt.org/docs/guide-developer/feeds) for more information.